 Let's consider the situation in Figure 4, where Feasible Successors may not exist.
 If the link between node A and B fails, B goes into ACTIVE State for destination N since it has no Feasible Successors.
-Node B sends a QUERY to node C. C has no Feasible Successors, so it goes active for destination N and sends QUERY to B. B replies to the QUERY since it is in ACTIVE State.
+Node B sends a QUERY to node C. C has no Feasible Successors, so it goes active for destination N and since C has no neighbors, it replies to the QUERY, deletes the destination, and returns to the PASSIVE State for the unreachable route.

-Once C has received this REPLY, it has heard from all its neighbors, so it can go passive for the unreachable route.
 As C removes the (now unreachable) destination from its table, C sends REPLY to its old successor.
 B receives this REPLY from C, and determines this is the last REPLY it is waiting on before determining what the new state of the route should be; on receiving this REPLY, B deletes the route to N from its routing table.